ywine20/ywine20/README.md

 <h3 align="center"> junior-Backend developer from Myanmar</h3>
 ☠️ About Me: <br>

-<p class="about-me">I am just a boy with a positive mindset..🍀<br>I am an ordinary happy young man. <br>There were no great thoughts in my head, I have had a few good things in my life.
-I'm not angry about it.
-Sometimes when people say I'm wrong, I learn. <br>Then I try to be good.
-And I don't want to be an outstanding person.
-I don't want to be the wrong person.
-I always want to be kind and help people, I want to be solid and pure-minded. <br>There are things I want to do while I'm alive, and I'll try to get them done, and I'll give a little help to those who don't know what life is.
-If I die, if my family remembers me, that is enough for me.
-Finally, I would like to thank those who put in such thoughts. <br>Life is short, and you have to choose how you live.
-That's it.</p>
+<p class="about-me">I am just a boy with a positive mindset..🍀<br>"I am a young man with a positive outlook on life.
+While my thoughts may not be grandiose, I cherish the simple joys and blessings that have come my way.
+Criticism is not met with anger but rather as an opportunity to learn and improve.

+My aspiration is not for greatness but for goodness.
+I strive to be a beacon of kindness and assistance, maintaining a steadfast and pure-hearted nature.
+There is a list of goals I aim to achieve in this lifetime, alongside a commitment to aiding those who are unfamiliar with life's complexities.
+If, in the end, my family remembers me fondly, I will consider my life well-lived. </br>
+In conclusion, life is brief, and our choices define our existence.
+I choose to live with purpose and integrity, embracing each day with gratitude and a desire to make a positive impact."</p>

  <h2>Oh, in case I don’t see you, good afternoon, good evening, and good night.<br>☠️</h2>